Subscriptions

 To learn more about scheduling work with Mechanic, see Scheduling.

-In practice, large offsets can make debugging difficult in practice!
+In practice, large offsets can make debugging difficult!
 If you're thinking about work to be done weeks or months or years from now, consider running an hourly or daily task that scans for work that's due to be done, instead of scheduling tasks for the distant future.

 In some cases, the first task run on a new mechanic/scheduler/daily task may not be performed when expected.